BrianDehlinger/DCB-Dynamic-Codon-Biaser/README.md

 Requirements:

 -Website should be concurrent, so code must be written to prevent concurrency issues.
--Website should allow for reasonable extension of functions.
+(Postgresql reads only on live web app) -Website should allow for reasonable extension of functions.
 For example different kinds of queries to the coding sequences might be added later and highly expressed genes should be stored for every genome- This will be a fraction of the data from NCBI(16.3GB compressed).
 -Website should provide reasonable information on errors during annotation process.
 -Queries should return results immediately(should not take longer than a few seconds to query the entire database.(So if SQL doesn't work can we ADD elasticsearch?)